COVID-19 Vaccine: Addressing Concerns

 The FDA has confidently said that the COVID-19 vaccines are safe.
 Both the Pfizer and Moderna vaccines have full FDA approval for certain age groups.
-The FDA authorized the Novavax and Johnson & Johnson vaccines for emergency use.
+The FDA authorized the Novavax vaccine for emergency use.

 We understand there may be skepticism about the COVID-19 vaccine, especially among people of color, because of historical medical racism and experimentation in people of color.
 The COVID-19 clinical trials included people of all racial and ethnic backgrounds, and the vaccines were found to be safe and effective for all participants.